miikaah/musa/README.md

 ####

+- Remove zero prefix if duration is under 10 min
 - Play / Pause with space bar
 - Mute / Unmute with volume button
 - Parse year to date if the date is an ISO dates